Homogeneous linear intrinsic constraints in the stationary manifold of a $G$-invariant potential: Examples

 The potential $\V$ (\ref{eq:eg8gen}) is obtained by adding the terms numbering $20$ to $32$ to $\Vt$.
 Recalling our earlier analysis, we can see that all these terms are compatible with $\Ht$.
 This implies that $\V$ is guaranteed to have the minimum,

-with $\Ht=(D_{6\phia}\times Z^c_{2\phia})\times (D_{6\phib}\times Z^c_{2\phib})\times D_{6\phic}$, and the HLICs preserved.
+with $\Ht=(D_{6}\times Z^c_{2})_{\phia}\times (D_{6}\times Z^c_{2})_{\phib}\times D_{6\phic}$, and the HLICs preserved.

-We can show that, even after we expanded the field content by including the driving fields $\etaa$ and $\etab$, the effective multiplet $\phi$ as constructed in (\ref{eq:effflav}) remains the one and only leading order object that transforms as (\ref{eq:efftrof}).
-We substitute $\varphio(c)$ (\ref{eq:finalmin}) in (\ref{eq:effflav}) to obtain the minimum of the effective multiplet $\phi$,
+We can show that, even after we expanded the field content by including the driving fields $\etaa$ and $\etab$, the effective irrep $\phi$ as constructed in (\ref{eq:effflav}) remains the one and only leading order object that transforms as (\ref{eq:efftrof}).
+We substitute $\varphio(c)$ (\ref{eq:finalmin}) in (\ref{eq:effflav}) to obtain the minimum of the effective irrep $\phi$,

 This minimum contains one HLIC, namely, the ratio of its components being equal to $\frac{2}{\sqrt{3}}$, i.e., $\sqrt{3}\phio(c)_1=2\phio(c)_2$.
 This ratio remains independent of any general variation of the $32$ coefficients in the potential $\V$ (\ref{eq:eg8gen}).